User guide#

 sampler = IQMSampler(iqm_server_url, calibration_set_id="f7d9642e-b0ca-4f2d-af2a-30195bd7a76d")

-The same applies for heralding_mode and max_circuit_duration_over_t2.
 The sampler will by default use an IQMDevice created based on architecture data obtained from the server, which is then available in the IQMSampler.device property.
-Alternatively, the device can be specified directly with the device argument.
+The architecture data depends on the calibration set used by the sampler, so one should usually use different sampler instances for different calibration sets.
+Alternatively, the device can be specified directly with the device argument, but this is not recommended when running on a real quantum computer.

 When executing a circuit that uses something other than the device qubits, you need to route it first, as explained in the Routing section above.